 Five different "legs" make up the Vandalia Trail including Martin Road to Saratoga Parkway (.95 miles), Saratoga Parkway to Vestal Road (.50 miles), Vestal Road to Franklin Park (.47 miles), Franklin Park to Dan Jones Road (1.80) and Dan Jones to Perry roads (.78 miles).

-As mentioned above, parking, restrooms, and water fountains are centrally located in Frankiin Park.
-The recently renamed Richard A. Carlucci Recreation and Aquatic Center is just off the trail near Vestal Road, which also has parking.
+As mentioned above, parking, restrooms, and water fountains are centrally located in Franklin Park.
+The Richard A. Carlucci Recreation and Aquatic Center is just off the trail near Vestal Road, which also has parking.

 If you want to continue on Vandalia Trail, you'll run east through older neighborhoods, pass Bob Ward Park and come to a minor trailhead.
 I run to Dan Jones Road, which is my "turn-around" point, and I head back to the park from there.
 That's around 8 miles but there are plenty of options to add to that mileage if you are so inclined.